-VALAC is set to point to it (see below for more details).
+[action-if-not-found]) Search for a Vala compiler in PATH.
+If it is found, the variable VALAC is set to point to it (see below for more details).
 This macro takes three optional arguments.
-The first argument, if present, is the minimum version of the Vala compiler required to compile this package.
+The first argument, if present, is the minimum version of the Vala API required to compile this package.
+For Vala releases, this is the same as the major and minor release number; e.g., when valac --version reports 0.48.7, valac --api-version reports 0.48.
 If a compiler is found and satisfies minimum-version, then action-if-found is run (this defaults to do nothing).
 Otherwise, action-if-not-found is run.
 If action-if-not-found is not specified, the default value is to print a warning in case no compiler is found, or if a too-old version of the compiler is found.